nitz18/Student-Performance-Prediction/readme.md

 32. G2 - second period grade (numeric: from 0 to 20)
 33. G3 - final grade (numeric: from 0 to 20, output target)

-*For the classification problem, convert the output variable from 𝑦 ∈ [0,20] into a 5-class categorical value (I, II, III, IV, V) based on the rules below [2]:
+For the classification problem, convert the output variable from 𝑦 ∈ [0,20] into a 5-class categorical value (I, II, III, IV, V) based on the rules below:
 For example, if your mission is to predict G3, you need to replace the original G3 column with a new G3 column based on the above mapping, and use the new G3 as your output value.
-If you are using G1 as a feature, then leave G1 in numeric form, 𝑥&% ∈ [0,20].
+If you are using G1 as a feature, then leave G1 in numeric form.
 Required training and test sets
 2 datasets are provided and required: one training set (for you to use as you like for training, validation, cross-validation, etc.); one test set to use on your final model, to estimate its performance on unknowns.

-Your Missions
+###Your Missions

 You have 3 missions (3 ML problems to solve).
 This applies to both the regression and the classification problem:
 1. Predict first-period academic performance without any prior academic performance data: remove the G2 and G3 columns from the original dataset, then predict G1.
  p.
 10 of 15